-The Executive team is the University's senior management group and is responsible for the overall management and administration of the University.
+The Executive team is the University's senior management group and is and administration of the University.
 The Executive team is chaired by the Vice-Chancellor and also includes the Deputy Vice-Chancellor, the Pro-Vice-Chancellors, the Chief Operating Officer, the interim Director of Finance, the Director of Human Resources and the Chief Marketing Officer/Vice-President International.